About the Journal

 How are IRRODL Editors selected?

-IRRODL is published by AU Press and owned by Athabasca University (AU).
-Athabasca University is legally liable for the journal.
-For this reason, the Editor-in-Chief is appointed by AU.
-At present there is one Editor-in-Chief and two Associate Editors.
-These are volunteer positions without pay.
-In addition, there is an IRRODL Managing Editor who is a paid employee of AU.
+IRRODL is published by AU Press and owned by Athabasca University (AU), which is legally responsible for the journal.
+As such, the Editor-in-Chief is appointed by AU.
+Currently, there is one Editor-in-Chief and four Associate Editors, all of whom serve in volunteer, unpaid positions.
+Additionally, the IRRODL Managing Editor is a paid employee of AU.

 How is the IRRODL Advisory Board selected?

-The Board is selected by the Editors, based on the prestige and credibility of the members, and includes both Canadian and International members.
-As befitting an international journal, the Board is comprised of citizens of 12 countries, three of which are in the global south.
-The Social Sciences and Humanities Research Council of Canada (SSHRC) requires several Canadian researchers on the Board as a condition of its grant to IRRODL.
-UNESCO also provides funding to IRRODL, and requires that the Board include UNESCO Chairs in Open Educational Resources.
+The IRRODL Advisory Board is selected by the Editors based on the prestige and credibility of its members.
+The Board includes both Canadian and international members, with representatives from 12 countries, including three from the global south.
+As an international journal, the Board is designed to reflect diverse global perspectives.
+The Social Sciences and Humanities Research Council of Canada (SSHRC) requires the inclusion of Canadian researchers as a condition of its grant to IRRODL.
+UNESCO, which also funds IRRODL, mandates that the Board include UNESCO Chairs in Open Educational Resources.

 What is the policy of the journal regarding open access and transparency?

-IRRODL was the first open access journal to be established in Canada.
-As such, all articles are licensed under a Creative Commons – Attribution International 4.0 licence.
-This license allows anyone to copy an article as long as they properly attribute the article to the author and to IRRODL, its first place of publication.
-Copyright for all articles is vested in the authors.
-IRRODL is committed to transparency in its work, while abiding by privacy regulations and upholding the conditions of double-blind review.
+IRRODL was the first open-access journal established in Canada.
+All articles are licensed under a Creative Commons – Attribution International 4.0 license, allowing anyone to copy an article as long as proper attribution is given to the author and to IRRODL as the first place of publication.
+Copyright for all articles remains with the authors.
+IRRODL is committed to transparency in its processes, adhering to privacy regulations while maintaining the integrity of the double-blind peer review system.

 What is the role of the Editor?

-The Editor is responsible for the overall operation and reputation of the journal, including screening submissions, and accepting and declining articles based on double-blind peer review.
+The Editor is responsible for overseeing the overall operation and reputation of the journal, which includes screening submissions and making decisions on accepting or declining articles based on double-blind peer review.

 What is the role of the Managing Editor?